Does a tenant have a right to continue to occupy the relevant real estate after the expiry of a commercial lease?

 Alternatively, a lease may contain a holding over clause which allows tenants to occupy the leased premises on the basis of a monthly tenancy once the lease term has expired, terminable by either party on a month’s notice.
 However, where the landlord does not consent to the tenant continuing possession past the expiry of the lease, the landlord is entitled to immediate possession of the leased premises.

-A written lease with a fixed term ceases automatically on the expiry of the specified term, with no requirement to give notice of termination (unless agreed otherwise).
+Without any provision to the contrary, a written lease with a fixed term ceases automatically on the expiry of the specified term, with no requirement to give notice of termination unless agreed otherwise.
 If the term of the lease is indefinite (or where the lease is in the form of an oral agreement), a notice of one month is required.

 When a written, fixed-term office lease expires, if the tenant stays in the premises with the explicit or tacit approval of the landlord, then a new lease agreement arises on the same conditions and with the same duration as the initial lease.
 However, when prior notice of termination has been served by the landlord, the tenant cannot rely on this renewal.

-Parties may agree on the automatic extension of the lease so that the tenant can stay in the leased premises at the end of the initial term for a fixed or indefinite period (depending on what they have agreed to in the contract).
+Parties may also provide for the automatic extension of the lease so that the tenant can stay in the leased premises at the end of the initial term for a fixed or indefinite period.

 Very specific procedures apply to the renewal of commercial leases.
 The tenant has a prior statutory right, on the expiry of the lease and on the expiry of the first and second renewals, to request renewal of the lease agreement for a further nine years (unless the parties agree on a shorter period in a notarized instrument or by a declaration before a judge) so that either he or any subtenant can continue the same retail trade.